sktime/skpro/docs/user_guide.rst

 The figure below gives an overview about central elements and concepts of skpro and how it extends the scikit-learn toolbox.
 To understand skpro, it is firstly helpful to quickly review scikit-learn’s classical prediction workflow, particularly its seminal ``Estimator`` object.
 In scikit-learn, an ``Estimator`` object represents a certain prediction strategy (e.g. Linear regression), that can be fitted using the ``fit(X, y)`` function.
 The fitted estimator can then be used to obtain the predictions on new data using the ``predict(X)`` method.
 Finally, the predicted values can be compared with the actual targets using one of the available classical loss functions.

 .. figure:: _static/overview.png
-   :width: 90%
+   :width: 100%

-   Overview of the skpro prediction framework and how it extends the *scikit-learn* package.
+   Overview of the skpro API: All models are represented in as a probablistic estimator returning a distribution object that exhibits properties like the predicted density function etc. The user can define a workflow involving different models and datasets while the results of a model assessment is aggregated automatically.

 skpro seeks to replicate this general pattern and introduces the ``ProbabilisticEstimator`` class that encapsulates the probabilistic prediction models.
 Like the ``Estimator`` class it offers a fit and predict method but returns a probability distribution as prediction (``Distribution`` class).
 The returned distribution objects provide methods to obtain relevant distribution properties, for example the distribution's probability density function (``y_pred.pdf(x)``).